datacontroller/docs.datacontroller.io/docs/formats.md

 |---|---|---|---|
 |`MYLIB `|`FORMATS-FC `|`FORMAT_CAT `|`FMTNAME START `|

-Just like regular table edits, all changes to formats may also be logged in the `MPE_AUDIT` table.
+Just like regular table edits, all changes to formats are logged in the `MPE_AUDIT` table.